ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 As the DTLS handshake protocol runs atop the record protocol, to account for long handshake messages that cannot fit within a single record, DTLS supports fragmentation and subsequent reconstruction of handshake messages across records.
 The receiver must reassemble records before processing.

-DTLS relies on unique UDP 4-tuples to allow peers with multiple DTLS connections between them to demultiplex connections, constraining protocol design slightly more than UDP: application-layer demultiplexing over the same 4-tuple is not possible without trial decryption as all application-layer data is encrypted to a connection-specific cryptographic context.
-Starting with DTLS 1.3 {{I-D.ietf-tls-dtls13}}, a connection identifier extension to permit multiplexing of independent connections over the same 4-tuple is available {{I-D.ietf-tls-dtls-connection-id}}.
+DTLS relies on unique UDP 4-tuples to allow peers with multiple DTLS connections between them to demultiplex connections, constraining protocol design slightly more than UDP: application-layer demultiplexing over the same 4-tuple is not possible without trial decryption as all application-layer data is encrypted to a connection-specific cryptographic context. {{I-D.ietf-tls-dtls-connection-id}} specifies a connection identifier extension for DTLS 1.2 and 1.3 {{I-D.ietf-tls-dtls13} that permits multiplexing of independent connections over the same 4-tuple.

 Since datagrams can be replayed, DTLS provides optional anti-replay detection based on a window of acceptable sequence numbers {{RFC6347}}.